MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-proactive-message.md

 In the **proactive messages** sample, the turn callback handler sends the message directly to the conversation, without sending the proactive activity through the bot's turn handler.

-You may need the bot logic to be aware of the proactive message, and you have a few options for doing so.
+If you need the bot logic to be aware of the proactive message, you have a few options for doing so.
 You can:

 - Provide the bot's turn handler as the turn callback handler.
 The bot will then receive the "ContinueConversation" event activity.
 - Use the turn callback handler to add information to the turn context, and then cal the bot's turn handler.